dmison/workshop/learn-html/_steps/step7-selectors.markdown

 Selectors are what let us specify (or select) the parts of the page which a set of style declarations will apply to.

 So far we've only specified tag names as selectors.
 This is useful because it means the styles will be applied to every one of those elements.
 But sometimes you only want to a set of rules to apply to specific elements.
 We do this with different types of selectors.

 Let's make our site title ("Tiny Cakes!") hot pink.
-It was a `<h1>` so add the follwoing to our stylesheet:
+It was a `<h1>` so add the following to our stylesheet:

 ```css
 h1 {